ISO/SAE 21434 Cybersecurity

 The ISO/SAE 21434 is a process-oriented standard and do not detail specific cybersecurity solutions.
 Our solutions architects will assess your current architecture and recommend concrete cybersecurity solutions (HSM, Secure Diagnostics, Secure ECU, Secure Communication) for the most vulnerable assets.
 Then they will integrate solutions into your current design to improve overall cybersecurity resilience.

-Our customers can rapidly and efficiently tailors ISO 21434 requirements to their context, thanks to our practical experience.
+Our customers can rapidly and efficiently tailors ISO/SAE 21434 requirements to their context, thanks to our practical experience.
 We will be by your side to tackle your cybersecurity challenges:

 - Accelerate your certification / compliance roadmap through a proven Gap Analysis methodology